Introduction to raising awareness

 It’s also important to set metrics for success; in other words, how will you gauge whether the event was effective?
 One measure of success is the number of attendees, but you might be more interested in the depth of engagement—especially for events targeting a specific audience.
 Build a plan for measuring these success metrics at your event.

 Now you can work out the logistics, such as date, time, and location.
 Will your event be held in person or virtually?
 If it will be held in person, determine early on if food, equipment, or other supplies will be needed.

 Early in the planning process, you should invite speakers or other important guests as needed.
-You can search for potential speakers using our company database or collaborative researcher directory along with professional networking sites like LinkedIn.
+You can search for potential speakers using our company database or alternative protein researcher directory along with professional networking sites like LinkedIn.
 We’ve created an email template to help streamline your outreach efforts.